codyngpriest/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # This is a function that reverses the content of an array of integers.
 5. Always look up
 # This is a function that changes all lowercase letters of a string to uppercase.
+6. Expect the best.
+Prepare for the worst.
+Capitalize on what comes
+# This is a function that capitalizes all words of a string.